Highlights from the Ratings and Financial Report for Melco Resorts & Entertainment Limited (MLCO)

-Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went up by 0.64% from its latest closing price compared to the recent 1-year high of $23.65.
-The company’s stock price has collected 0.99% of gains in the last five trading sessions.
+Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went up by 0.47% from its latest closing price compared to the recent 1-year high of $23.65.
+The company’s stock price has collected -0.93% of loss in the last five trading sessions.
 Press Release reported on 05/28/21 that Melco publishes 2020 sustainability report Above & Beyond

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.